 In an internally driven culture, people feel that they know what is best for the clients and customers and act accordingly, and business ethics and honesty matter most.
 In an externally driven culture, the emphasis is on meeting the needs and wants of customers, results matter most, and a pragmatic attitude prevails.

-In an easygoing culture, the internal structure is loose, there’s a lack of predictability, and there’s also little control and discipline.
-On the other hand, a strict culture is quite the opposite, with people being punctual, serious and conscious of costs.
+In an easygoing culture, the internal structure is loose.
+There’s a lack of predictability and there’s also little control and discipline.
+On the other hand, a strict culture is the exact opposite, with people being punctual, serious and conscious of costs.

 In a local culture, people identify with their boss and/or teammates.
-They’re focused internally and on the short term, and need to be like everyone else.
+They’re focused internally and on the short term, prioritising the need to be like everyone else.
 In a professional culture, people identify with their profession and/or the content of the work.
-They’re focused externally and on the long term, and don’t have to be like everyone else.
+They’re focused externally and on the long term, and do not feel pressure to conform.

 Open vs closed system

-In an open culture, new employees are welcomed easily, people are inclusive, and they believe that anyone will fit in well with the organisation.
+In an open culture, new employees are welcomed easily as people are inclusive, believing that anyone will fit in well with the organisation.
 This is reversed in a closed culture, with people being exclusive and newcomers having to prove themselves.

-An organisation’s culture, including its motivational practices and processes, can affect the motivation of its people.
+An organisation’s culture, including its motivational practices and processes, directly affects the motivation of its people.

 People work for six main reasons: play, purpose, potential, emotional pressure, economic pressure and inertia.
 While the first three motives help increase performance, the last three don’t.
-And a high-performing culture maximises the good motives and minimises the bad ones.
+A high-performing culture maximises the “positive” motives and minimises the “negative” ones, ultimately creating total motivation.

-The good motives – play, purpose and potential – are directly connected to the work itself and will improve performance.
+The positive motives – play, purpose and potential – are connected to the work itself and will improve performance.